AuDigitalHealth/lingo/docs/DEPLOYMENT.md

 Lingo uses a reverse proxy to make it easier to talk to snowstorm & the authoring platform without having cors errors.

-// TODO: Mention the docker compose that is being added as part of the e2e tests here.
 <!-- @formatter:on -->

-## Operations and maintenance procedures
-[to be completed]

-### Monitoring of notification emails and logs

-### Checking availability of Authoring Platform and Ontoserver

-### Confirming Ontoserver has the latest version of SNOMED data after a release

-### User management

 ## Deploying upgrades